jpnaifeh/resume/index.md

 </details>

 <details><summary>Salesforce</summary>
  <p>The Admin Beginner course for Salesforce is a series of hands-on labs and quizzes that guide users through various tasks associated with managing a Salesforce installation.
-The course also allowed access to a fully functional Salesforce account to expirament with various features of the platform.</p>
+The course also allowed access to a fully functional Salesforce account to experiment with various features of the platform.</p>
  <h4>Course Completed</h4>
  <ul>
   <li><a href="https://trailhead.salesforce.com/en/content/learn/trails/force_com_admin_beginner">Salesforce: Admin Beginner Course</a></li>